What Is Real Estate Law?

 An experienced real estate lawyer will be able to help you evaluate your claim and instruct you on the appropriate time limits in your state.

 Commercial real estate is property used for a business purpose that the owner expects to make a return on.
-Common examples of commercial real estate include:
+Common examples of commercial real estate include retail stores, office buildings, industrial parks, and apartment buildings.

 The most common legal issues in commercial real estate involve land disputes or problems with a lease.
 A basic commercial lease will include rent and duration terms.
 Still, parties generally cannot use a standard lease form for all transactions because the provisions will have to be tailored to the specific intended uses of the property.

 For example, in a strip mall, a landlord’s lease with Business A may limit the services Business B can offer, which must be reflected in the lease.
-Zoning and land-use regulations such as easements and environmental laws can also restrict commercial real estate; follow this link for more information.
+Zoning and land-use regulations such as easements and environmental laws can also restrict commercial real estate.

 A mortgage is an agreement between a bank and a borrower.
 The bank loans the borrower money to purchase real estate, and the property is collateral for the loan.
 The specifics of your mortgage will depend on whether it is residential or commercial.